LC-Linkous/tinySA_python/README.md

 ```
 ### Saving Screen Images
+TODO when error checking is complete to show multiple examples

 ```python

 ```
 ### Saving Data to CSV
+TODO when error checking is complete to show multiple examples

 ```python

 ```
 ### Plotting Data with Matplotlib
+TODO when error checking is complete to show multiple examples

 ```python

 ```
 ### Realtime Graphing
+TODO when error checking is complete to show multiple examples

 ```python

 ```